Virginia school announces new safety protocols as students return to class nearly a month after a 6-year-old allegedly shot a teacher

 Students at Richneck Elementary School navigated new safety protocols as they returned to classes Monday for the first time since a 6-year-old student allegedly shot his teacher inside a classroom nearly a month ago.

-Police were on campus as anxious parents dropped their children off at the Newport News, Virginia, campus, CNN's Brian Todd reported.
+Police were on campus as anxious parents dropped their children off at the Newport News, Virginia, campus.
 Newly-appointed school administrator Karen Lynch said in an email to families that the officers would be there to "assist with the transition."

+"There was a lot of smiles, a lot of high-fives, some fist bumps going on," Newport News Police Chief Steve R. Drew told CNN, adding his goal was to restore normalcy.
+"We had a lot of officers here.
+I didn't want it to be overwhelming, but I wanted those kids to know we support them, as well as the faculty and staff."

+The school has been closed since January 6, when a 6-year-old student allegedly shot first grade teacher Abby Zwerner, firing a bullet through her hand and into her chest, according to police.
+The 25-year-old was later stabilized and released from the hospital.

 The school district told CNN it has installed two metal detectors on campus.